vishalvaghasiya-ios/CountryDialCodePicker/README.md

 ## 📦 Installation

-You can add `CountryDialCodePicker` to your project using Swift Package Manager (SPM):
+You can add `CountryDialCodePicker` to your Xcode project using Swift Package Manager (SPM).
+Follow these beginner-friendly steps:

-1. In Xcode, go to **File > Add Packages...**
-2. Enter the repository URL of `CountryDialCodePicker`:
+1. **Open your Xcode project** — Launch Xcode and open the project where you want to add the package.

+2. **Open the Swift Package Manager interface** — In the menu bar, click on **File > Add Packages...**.
+This will open a dialog to add a new package dependency.

+3. **Enter the package repository URL** — In the search bar, paste the following URL and press Enter:

    ```
    https://github.com/vishalvaghasiya-ios/CountryDialCodePicker.git
    ```

-3. Choose the version or branch you want to use.
+4. **Choose the version or branch** — Select the version you want to use (usually the latest release) or specify a branch if needed.
+Then click **Add Package**.

-4. Add the package to your project.
+5. **Add the package to your project target** — Xcode will ask which targets to add the package to.
+Select your app target and confirm.

-Once added, you can import the package in your Swift files:
+Once the package is added, you can start using it in your Swift files by importing the module:

 ```swift
 import CountryDialCodePicker